 Maybe the simplest way to start composting is to let someone else take care of it.
 Collect your food scraps and then drop them off at a place in your community that composts or have a service pick it up weekly.

-A benefit of the community drop-off sites and services, that may offset the cost you pay, is that they often accept items not recommended in home compost piles (i.e. foods that once had a face).
+A benefit of the community drop-off sites and services is that they often accept items not recommended in home compost piles (i.e. foods that once had a face).

 Hint: Check your city’s department of public work for drop-off sites; and keep your compost container in the freezer, carport or garage to avoid the smell.
 California helps its citizens compost easily, your community might, too.

-If you live in an apartment, try composting with worms.
+If you live in an apartment or don’t have a yard, try composting with worms.
 It sounds gross, sure, but these worms won’t be burrowing anywhere except in your garbage.
 With a little container in your corner, you could be composting tomorrow!
 One thing to keep in mind is that worms are a bit more picky than soil, so you can’t put garlic or onion scraps in this little composter.